Ulflander/compendium-js/README.md

 Or clone this repo and copy the `dist/compendium.minimal.js` file into your project.

-Check [here](https://github.com/Ulflander/compendium-js/wiki/Node.js) for instructions related to Node.js.

 ##### Step 2: include the lib in your HTML page

     <script type="text/javascript"
         src="path/to/compendium/dist/compendium.minimal.js"></script>

-In order to ensure that Compendium will work as intended, you must specify the encoding of the HTML page as UTF-8.
+**In order to ensure that Compendium will work as intended, you must specify the encoding of the HTML page as UTF-8.**

 ##### Step 3: enjoy